theia-dev/acvq/README.md

 ### mkconfig.py

-mkconfig.py uses the user input to write the config file.
+`mkconfig.py` uses the user input to write the config file.
 Each parameters which needs to be set, will be queried.
 The script needs and argument which is either `--make` (`-mk`) or `--run` (`-r`).
 * `--make` will only create and save the config file.
-The user will need to provide this file to the \*.hx script manually
+The user will need to provide this file to the `*.hx` script manually
 * `--run` will create and save the config file but also provide it to the \*.hx file.
-It will then attempt to open Amira and run the \*.hx script.
+It will then attempt to open Amira and run the `*.hx` script.
-The `--save` (`-s`) argument will save the altered \*.hx file which was used in Amira.
+The `--save` (`-s`) argument will save the altered `*.hx` file which was used in Amira.
 Note, Amira.exe is started with the `-no_gui` option.

 `mkconfig.py` can be run from a locally installed python or using the `Python` installation which is shipped with Amira.
-It can usually be found in the Amira install folder /python/python.exe.
+It can usually be found in the Amira install folder `/python/python.exe`.

 ### Example configs
-Alternatively, the example configs (example_config_deconvolution.tcl and example_config_skeletonization.tcl) can be adapted accordingly.
+Alternatively, the example configs (`example_config_deconvolution.tcl` and `example_config_skeletonization.tcl`) can be adapted accordingly.
 Refer to the comments in the example files for details.
-The path to the adapted config files might need to be adapted in the \*.hx files.
+The path to the adapted config files might need to be adapted in the `*.hx` files.

 ## Winfiber3D